ghfakegh1337/StealthCore/README.md

   * KP69Z-O2V6U-YU1SN-XLLRU-KAGPZ.

 ### Getting started
-- Download dotnet 9 from this link: https://dotnet.microsoft.com/en-us/download/dotnet/9.0.
+- Download dotnet 9 from this [link](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 - After that you can just download the latest program from the releases and just run it.

 #### Clearing